-If the sightings are on council-owned land, we are following a risk-assessment approach to each site:
+We are following a risk-assessment approach to each site:

 We look at each nest according to its location, and the risk to residents and pay particular attention to densely populated areas and the proximity to vulnerable individuals, e.g. children, infants and elderly.

 We control high risk areas by spraying or remove nests manually, where appropriate, and manage low risk areas through on-site information.